JCSDA/jedi-docs/docs/working-practices/reviewing-code.rst

 **Code Reviews Take Time**...but they can be fast!
 This apparent dichotomy really isn't such -- optimize for the speed at which a product is created, not for the speed at which individuals write code.
 In other words, a team's *overall development velocity* is paramount, and timely code reviews aid that process.
 When code reviews are **not timely**:

 * **Team velocity is decreased**.
 New features and bug fixes are delayed as each PR waits for review.
 * **Developers protest the code review process**.
-Relatively quick reviwer responses are paramount to continue progress. *Most complaints about code review processes are  resolved by making the process faster*.
+Relatively quick reviewer responses are paramount to continue progress. *Most complaints about code review processes are  resolved by making the process faster*.
 * **Code health can be impacted**.
 Slow reviews  discourage code cleanups, refactorings, and further improvements to existing PRs.

 **Timely** code reviews can be a balancing act: